1 cigarette butt can pollute up to 500 liters of water and will take over 10 years to fully decompose

 The 3rd source of pollution in freshwater sources

-11 million dollars, the estimated cost of the collection and treatment of cigarette butts in the city of San Francisco
+2 million euros, the estimated yearly cost for the city of Paris for the collection of cigarette butts on the streets

 Using circular economy to save cigarette butts